razshare/catpaw/README.md

 # What is this?

 Catpaw is an opinionated dependency injection library that comes with batteries included for developing asynchronous and declarative general purpose programs.\
-It leverages [php attributes](https://www.php.net/manual/en/language.attributes.overview.php) to provide declarative apis, and the [amphp](https://github.com/amphp/amp) platform to make your program asynchronous.
+It leverages the [amphp](https://github.com/amphp/amp) platform to make your program asynchronous.

 | Table of Contents                                                 | Description |